datalad-handbook/book/docs/usecases/HCP_dataset.rst

 With this setup, anyone who wants to obtain the data will still need to consent to data usage terms and retrieve AWS credentials from the HCP project, but can afterwards obtain the data solely with DataLad commands from the command line or in scripts.
-Only the first :command:`datalad get`, requires authentication with AWS credentials provided by the HCP project: DataLad will prompt any user at the time of retrieval of the first file content of the dataset.
+Only the first :command:`datalad get` requires authentication with AWS credentials provided by the HCP project: DataLad will prompt any user at the time of retrieval of the first file content of the dataset.
 Afterwards, no further authentication is needed, unless the credentials become invalid or need to be updated for other reasons.
-Thus, in order to retrieve HCP data of up to single file level with DataLad, users need to:
+Thus, in order to retrieve HCP data of up to single file level with DataLad, users only need to:

 - :command:`datalad clone` the superdataset from :term:`GitHub`
   (`github.com/datalad-datasets/human-connectome-project-openaccess <https://github.com/datalad-datasets/human-connectome-project-openaccess>`_)